 If lung cancer is diagnosed at an early stage, individuals are three times as likely to live five years compared to a late-stage diagnosis.2

-If lung cancer spreads to other organs, five-year survival declines to less than five percent.3
+If lung cancer spreads to other organs, five-year survival declines to five percent.4

 What is the Role of Biomarkers in Lung Cancer?

 Certain molecular characteristics, or biomarkers, have been identified that can be detected by diagnostic tests to help guide treatment decisions.
-These biomarkers include, but are not limited to, mutations in the Epidermal Growth Factor Receptor (EGFR), which are found in 10-15 percent of NSCLC tumors, and Anaplastic Lymphoma Kinase (ALK) fusion genes, which are found in approximately 3-5 percent of NSCLC tumors.
-In addition, many people have lung cancer with known protein biomarkers, such as PD-L1.
-1,5,6,7,8,12
+These biomarkers include, but are not limited to mutations in the: Epidermal Growth Factor Receptor (EGFR), which are found in 10-15 percent of NSCLC tumors; Anaplastic Lymphoma Kinase (ALK) fusion genes, which are found in approximately 3-5 percent of NSCLC tumors; c-ros oncogene 1 (ROS1), which are found in approximately 2 percent of NSCLC tumors; and Neurotrophic Tropomyosin Receptor Kinase (NTRK), which are found in approximately 3 percent of NSCLC tumors.
+In addition, many people have lung cancer with known protein biomarkers, such as PD-L1.1,4,5,6,11

 How is NSCLC Treated?